fagia/gitlab-playground/README.md

 The ruuner configurations is automatically reloaded (you can check the gitlab-runner log for it).

-Now you can retrigger the pipeline you runned in the previous step and see the three jobs in the 'test' stage running in parallel.
+Now you can retrigger the pipeline you runned in the previous step and see the three jobs in the `test` stage running in parallel.

 ### Orchestrate GitLab projects